diamondIPP/proteus/test/README.md

 Run 875
 -------

-*   Part of the previously published 2015 data
+*   Part of the published 2015 data
-*   Composition?
-*   Device-under-tests?
+*   Setup, device-under-test?

 Run 1066
 --------